jaredreyes039/Rapifly_Demo_BU/README.md

         - NOT recommended for enterprise apps normally (there are **exceptions**)
         - Could result in an intense rewrite and restructure of directories **IF** they are not structured in a way to already approach this solution effectively

+#### P: Login functionality down until SGMail link is updated?
+Or is it a role problem?
+The question consists of possible solutions, but I need further comment on this issue to move further.
+(At least the API is functioning and fairly well in-tact)

 **OPEN TO ANY SOLUTIONS NOT ALREADY MENTIONED**